Tapiola: History

 In 1946 von Hertzen explained his thoughts about urban planning in his pamphlet Koti vaiko kasarmi lapsillemme ("A home or a barracks for our children?"), where he strongly criticised the cramped and gloomy closed city blocks of Helsinki and defended the importance of nature in a built environment.
 This idea of a garden city movement was inspired by the garden design principles of the British Ebenezer Howard.
 New residential areas in Sweden also served as inspiration for Tapiola.

 The original city plans for Tapiola were made by Otto-Iivari Meurman.
 Later, the Housing Foundation made significant changes to the plans, and handed planning of Tapiola over to a group of prominent Finnish architects, including Aarne Ervi, Alvar Aalto, and Kaija Siren.
 Each member of the group designed their own part of the area and its buildings, including social housing blocks (80% of all dwellings) and individual houses.

 The planners of Tapiola were convinced that no one professional group could solve the manifold problems of modern community planning; planning has to be highly skilled and strictly directed teamwork at all levels.
 Tapiola is a result of close teamwork in the fields of architecture, sociology, civil engineering, landscape gardening, domestic science, and youth welfare.

 The name of the garden city itself was chosen through a public competition in 1953.
-The winning name was suggested by eleven different people, which in Finnish means the home of the Tapio, the forest god from The Kalevala.
+The winning name, which in Finnish means the home of the Tapio, the forest god from the Kalevala, was suggested by eleven different people.
 The prominent difference between the Finnish and Swedish names is explained by different etymologies.
-The Swedish name Hagalund comes from the Hagalund manor, whose lands originally included the site of present-day Tapiola, even though the main building of the manor is actually located in nearby Otaniemi, separated from Tapiola by the Kehä I beltway.
+The Swedish name Hagalund comes from Hagalund manor, whose lands originally included the site of present-day Tapiola, even though the main building of the manor is actually located in nearby Otaniemi, separated from Tapiola by the Kehä I beltway.
 The original northernmost part of Tapiola was separated to its own district called Pohjois-Tapiola ("Northern Tapiola").

 Tapiola is also the cultural centre of Espoo, as it houses the Espoo cultural centre (home of the Tapiola Sinfonietta), the city museum (in the WeeGee house), and the Espoo City Theatre.
 The Tapiola library is located in the cultural centre.